krzentner/language-world/data/gpt-3.5-turbo/goal_py_md/push-3.py.md

 def push(robot):
     # Steps:
     #  1. Put gripper above puck
-    #  2. Push gripper into top of puck
+    #  2. Drop gripper around puck
+    #  3. Close gripper around puck
-    #  3. Slide puck to goal
+    #  4. Slide puck to target location
-    # The robot can slide the puck by trapping it by pushing down on it from
-    # above and moving the gripper.
-    # If the puck isn't below the gripper as seen from above, move the gripper
-    # above the puck.
+    # First, put the gripper roughly above the puck, so that we don't bump it while
+    # trying to grab it.
     if check("the robot's gripper is not above the puck"): robot.move_gripper("above the puck")

-    # If the gripper is aligned with the puck but not near it, move the gripper
+    # Once the gripper is above the puck, put it around the puck.
-    # down to the puck to slide it.

-    if check("the robot's gripper is not close to the puck"): robot.move_gripper("near the puck", close_gripper=True)
+    if check("the robot's gripper is above puck and the robot's gripper is open"): robot.move_gripper("near the puck", close_gripper=True)

-    # If the gripper is near the puck, we've probably trapped the puck and can
+    # Once the gripper is around the puck, we can start sliding it towards the
-    # slide it to the target location.
+    # target location.
-    # Close the gripper to make sure we keep control of the puck.

-    if check("the robot's gripper is near the puck"): robot.move_gripper("above the target location")
+    if check("the robot's gripper is near the puck and the puck is not at the target location"): robot.move_gripper("near the target location")